Skip to main content

 Imaginal practices from world traditions and independent practitioners are often much weirder.
 One common cluster of reports is of images "taking on a life of their own," where they have access to wisdom that the person feels they don't possess, or even that they have access to specific knowledge that a person did not have access to themselves.
 Eg., there are countless reports of people calling upon the memory of a beloved relative, and finding that the image speaks back with creativity and spontaneity which is felt not to be "invented" or "orchestrated."
 Similarly with many traditional religious practices of communing with spirits or deities, the entities in question are commonly reported as experienced as independent, spontaneous, and real.

-Many traditional spiritual systems will construe these experiences metaphysically as real in the sense that those entities are actually independent, have their own experiences, persist outside of your practice, etc. etc. Some modern hippies (as did, as it happens, 19th century German philosophers) similarly claim that one can tap directly into a cosmic wisdom through these and other practices.
+Many traditional spiritual systems will construe these experiences metaphysically as real in the sense that those entities are actually independent, have their own experiences, persist outside of your practice, etc. etc. Some modern hippies (as did, as it happens, some 19th century German philosophers) similarly claim that one can tap directly into a cosmic wisdom through these and other practices.
 I'm pretty confident these are all false, and I'll talk about this again later.

 One more cluster I'll mention briefly is known as "deity yoga" (not anything about physical postures, that's afaict mostly a modern innovation within "yoga").
 Some of what's known as deity yoga is not so dissimilar from forms of prayer that will be familiar to Westerners.
 The more interesting forms include eg. Yidam practice in Tibetan Buddhism, and I believe there's some similar stuff in Hindu Tantra and some kinds of modern Western esotericism.
 In Yidam practice, the practitioner visualizes themselves as a deity, usually with an involved collection of symbols, but importantly feeling and seeing as the deity would.
-The ways of seeing of these deities are supposed to be bizarre or alien (Tibetain Bodhisattvas are quite weird), but advanced Yidam practitioners are meant to take on these ways of seeing in their more ordinary experience.
+The ways of seeing of these deities are supposed to be bizarre or alien (Tibetan Bodhisattvas are quite weird), but advanced Yidam practitioners are meant to take on these ways of seeing in their more ordinary experience.
 I think this points to what the broader space of imaginal practice can be.

 I'll also mention here, imaginal practice isn't necessarily positive or pleasant, and many traditional and modern imaginal practices are quite the opposite, eg. literally imagining capital-h-Hell, or reflecting on and empathizing with the suffering of factory farmed animals.